strblr/pegase/doc/docs/basic-concepts/Directives.md

 a ('' @commit) b
 ```

-But instead of writing it explicitly, there is syntactic sugar: adding another `@` in front of the directive.
+But instead of writing it explicitly, there is syntactic sugar too: adding another `@` in front of the directive.
 The following expression is thus equivalent to the previous one:

 ```
 a @@commit b